What is peroneal tendinopathy?

 How does it get injured?

-- A sudden increase in weight-bearing activities, particularly walking, running or jumping, including returning to sport or change in workload/workstation set up.
+- A sudden increase in weight-bearing activities, particularly walking, running or jumping, or change in workload/workstation set up.

 - It’s also common in sports where you have frequent change of direction (netball, basketball, rugby, soccer)